ricardoalejos/traceback_for_c/README.md

 # 1. Introduction

 A **traceback list** is the list of error descriptions which give a clue about where in the code an error has happened.
-Such lists allow us diving into the problem, and usually lead us towards the root cause of errors and bugs.
+Such records allow us diving into the problem, and usually lead us towards the root cause of errors and bugs.

 Our implementation of traceback lists is not (nor pretends to be) perfect.
-Rather it should be taken as a source of inspiration to develop a more robust/custom error handling mechanism.
+Instead, it should be taken as a source of inspiration to develop a more robust/custom error handling mechanism.

 ## 1.1.
 Use case: the error-code approach

 Consider that we have a function `complex_operation()` which divides the sum of two numbers `a` and `b`, and divides the result by `c`.
 This function calls other two functions `sum()` and `divide()`.
 How would we deal with a possible division by zero?

 A traditional approach is to use error codes.
-Assuming that we agree on using the return value of the functions to implement error codes, we could implement our application like in Listing 1.1.1.
+Assuming that we agree on using the return value of the functions to implement error codes, we could write our application like the one in Listing 1.1.1.

-With this approach, the top-level function does not get but a numeric indicator that something bad happened during a call to `complex_operation()`.
-Moreover, even though the caller function may get the `CANNOT_DIVIDE` constant, it would have now way of knowing what originated that error.
-We know the reason would be a `DIVISION_BY_ZERO` because it is trivail in this example, but real applications may make it way more difficult to find the root cause.
+With this approach, the caller of the `complex_operation()` function does not get but a numeric indicator that something went wrong.
+Moreover, even though the caller function may get the `CANNOT_DIVIDE` constant, it would have no way of knowing what originated that error.
+We know the reason would be a `DIVISION_BY_ZERO` because it is trivial in this example, but real applications may make it way more challenging to find the root cause.

 To find out the cause of the `CANNOT_DIVIDE` error, the tester/developer would have to get his hands dirty and perform an extra effort to find the origin of the problem somewhere in the call stack.